google/rust-design-faq/src/codebase.md

 * I want to manually specify the cross-language interface in order to keep a degree of isolation and to avoid proliferation of uncontrolled cross-language boundaries.
 Or:
-* I need to be able to use a wide variety of _existing_ C++ functions and types from Rust or vice-versa, without the need to specify the interface.
+* I need to be able to use a wide variety of existing C++ functions and types from Rust or vice-versa, without the need to specify the interface.

-If you choose the former approach, the "market leader" for C++ interoperability is [cxx](https://cxx.rs).
+If you choose the former approach, the modern standard for C++ interoperability is [cxx](https://cxx.rs).
 You specify cross-language interfaces in a Rust-like interface definition language (within your Rust file).
-Both Rust and C++ code is generated, to make the interface natural in each language.
+Both Rust and C++ bindings code is generated, to make the interface natural in each language.
 For example, you'll find idiomatic Rust wrappers for [`std::string`](https://docs.rs/cxx/1.0.50/cxx/struct.CxxString.html) and [`std::unique_ptr`](https://docs.rs/cxx/1.0.50/cxx/struct.UniquePtr.html).
 This doesn't just make things easier and more idiomatic: by understanding standard C++ ownership models, `cxx` can allow Rust code to interact with C++ without widespread use of `unsafe`.

-If you need to access a wide variety of existing C++ types and functions, you won't want to specify the interface an an IDL.
-Instead, you can generate bindings to existing C++ code using [`bindgen`](https://rust-lang.github.io/rust-bindgen/).
+If you need to access a wide variety of existing C++ types and functions, you may be tempted to generate bindings to existing C++ headers using [`bindgen`](https://rust-lang.github.io/rust-bindgen/).
 `bindgen` is astonishingly good at understanding a wide variety of C++ constructs - but its generated bindings are full of `unsafe` functions and raw pointers.
 Interacting with `bindgen`-generated bindings is not idiomatic and will require unsafe Rust.
+It may also be more time consuming than using `cxx`:

+> In the bindgen case even more work goes into wrapping idiomatic C++ signatures into something bindgen compatible: unique ptrs to raw ptrs, Drop impls on the Rust side, translating string types ... etc. - DT

-At present, there is no established solution which combines the automatic generation of `bindgen` with the idiomatic, safe interoperability offered by `cxx`.
-It's not clear whether this is even _desirable_ but [several](https://github.com/google/autocxx) [projects](https://github.com/google/mosaic) are aiming in this direction.
+At present, there is no established solution which combines the idiomatic, safe interoperability offered by `cxx` with the automatic generation offered by `bindgen`.
+It's not clear whether this is even _possible_ but [several](https://github.com/google/autocxx) [projects](https://github.com/google/mosaic) are aiming in this direction.